lestercbarnsley/SasRMC/README.md

 where `3.x` is the Python version you wish to use.
 (Please use 3.10 or greater).
 Restarting your terminal may be required.
 4. Run `$ sasrmc --version` to validate the installation.
 Run `$ sasrmc --help` at any time for assistance.
 Refer to the Troubleshooting section below if these commands fail.
 5. Run `$ sasrmc config show` to see the current configuration.
-6. Run `$ sasrmc config -o <output-folder>` to set a default output folder were the results of simulations will be saved.
+6. Run `$ sasrmc config -o <output-folder>` to set a default output folder where the results of simulations will be saved.
 7. Run `$ sasrmc config -i <input-spreadsheet-file>` to set a default input *.xlsx file for simulations to use.

 ## Installation as a Python dependency